laser-ufpb/CVRPController/README.md

 #!/usr/bin/env bash
 ./real-solver $1 $2
 ```
-Therefore, you can use <i>solver</i> instead of the original executable file <i>real-solver</i> (which could have other command-line arguments in addition to the two defined in the challenge rules.).
+Therefore, you can use <i>solver</i> instead of the original executable file <i>real-solver</i> (which could have other command-line arguments in addition to the two defined in the challenge rules).

 ## Meta